mikechao/tic-tac-toe-ai/docs/component-architecture.md

 - Devtools helpers in `src/integrations/tanstack-query/` supply the `TanstackQuery.Provider` wrapper and renderable panel definition consumed by the root layout.

+### Local AI Providers

+- `integrations/gemini/context.tsx`
+  - Owns the Gemini Nano Prompt API state machine.
+It registers the Chrome-built provider via `registerModelProvider`, listens for availability/download events, feeds progress into `useLocalModelAvailability`, and exposes `useBuiltInAI()`/`useBuiltInAIModel()` for arena views.
+- `integrations/transformers/provider.ts`
+  - Wraps `@built-in-ai/transformers-js`, instantiates the SmolLM2 worker, and
+    registers the `'transformers-js'` provider so the shared registry knows how to start downloads, reset caches, and report availability.
+- `integrations/transformers/context.tsx`
+  - Mirrors the Gemini context but scopes state to Transformers.js models.
+It tracks download status/progress, exposes `startDownload`/`retry`, and now keeps an `isInferenceActive` flag so the game loop can guard against overlapping SmolLM2 turns.
+- `hooks/useTransformersModel.ts`
+  - Convenience hook that lazily loads the Transformers.js model, wires the worker and `initProgressCallback`, exposes `createSessionWithProgress`, and toggles the shared `isInferenceActive` flag.

+All arena routes (MatchControls, MatchBoard, MatchTelemetry, etc.) consume the contexts via `useBuiltInAI()` for Gemini-specific state and `useTransformersJS()` for SmolLM2 state. `useLocalModelAvailability` fans out to whichever provider a model references so UI status lines remain unified.

 ## Routing Structure